Myth Social anxiety is just shyness — you'll grow out of it

 5. Stop the Post-Mortem

 When you catch yourself replaying a social interaction and cringing, interrupt the loop.
 Say to yourself: "I'm doing the post-mortem thing.
 This isn't helpful."
 Then redirect your attention — do something engaging: a puzzle, a walk, a conversation.
+Avoid turning to your phone, where doom-scrolling AI feeds and social comparison can deepen the spiral.
 The post-mortem always exaggerates the negative and deletes the positive.
 It's not an accurate review — it's anxiety wearing a judge's robe.

 Gradual Exposure: Your Social Anxiety Ladder